 Abstract

-Jacob Semah (ca. 1578-1667), an erudite physician-kabbalist, was raised amongst the conversos of Viana de Caminha in northwest Portugal.
-He fled the country in his mid-thirties to live openly as a Jew, arriving first in Salonica. .ema. was responsible for the consolidation of the Lurianic literary corpus in the second third of the seventeenth century.
-His contribution, I argue, should be situated in the broader context of a scholarly curriculum vitae that began decades before his flight from Portugal, as .ema. embraced Jewish life as a humanist.
-Coupled with his natural gifts and genius, .ema.'s humanist education served him remarkably well in his new life.
-The interesting question is therefore not "how might he have learned Torah in Portugal"but "how did his Portuguese educational background affect-indeed, effect may be the more apt term-his Jewish scholarship?".
+Jacob ema (ca. 1578-1667), an erudite physician-kabbalist, was raised amongst the conversos of Viana de Caminha in northwest Portugal.
+He fled the country in his mid-thirties to live openly as a Jew, arriving first in Salonica. ema was responsible for the consolidation of the Lurianic literary corpus in the second third of the seventeenth century.
+His contribution, I argue, should be situated in the broader context of a scholarly curriculum vitae that began decades before his flight from Portugal, as ema embraced Jewish life as a humanist.
+Coupled with his natural gifts and genius, ema's humanist education served him remarkably well in his new life.

 Original language | English |